gwenhael-le-moine/x48ng/README.md

 - Lua
 - readline

+for Ncurses:

+- ncursesw

 for SDL version:

 - SDL3
 - SDL3_gfx

-for Ncurses:

-- ncursesw

 ## Installation

+0. Run `make get-roms` unless you have a good reason not to.
+(ROMs licenses are unclear so they're not bundled by default.)
 1. Run `sudo make install PREFIX=/usr` (see the Makefile to see what variables your can override.)
+2. Run `x48ng-launcher`.
+On first launch or if no ~/.config/x48ng/ exists it will be created and populated.
-2. once installed run `/usr/share/x48ng/setup-x48ng-home.sh` to setup your ~/.x48ng/.
-It sets up a HP 48GX with a 128KB card in port 1 and a 4MB card in port 2
+   By default it sets up a HP 48GX with ROM `R` with a 128KB card in port 1 and a 4MB card in port 2.
+You can change the ROM by setting the ROM environment variable (`ROM=sxrom-j x48ng-launcher` for example.)
-3. run `x48ng` and enjoy

 ## Development